Tributes paid to 'legend' John Cochrane who helped found Craigavon City FC and was mainstay of youth football

 “The club will be shut over the next few days.
 No training and No matches as we mourn the loss of Our Legend.
 R.I.P John, you’ll never be forgotten.”

-The Mid Ulster Youth League said: “Last night we received the devastating news on the passing of our Committee Member and very close friend John Cochrane.
+The Mid Ulster Youth League said on Monday: “Last night we received the devastating news on the passing of our Committee Member and very close friend John Cochrane.

+Lismore Comprehensive School said: “We would like to extend our sincerest condolences to the family of John Cochrane.
+A great friend to our school and adored by our Craigavon City students.
+He will be sorely missed by all.
+Our prayers go out to all the Cochrane family and the Craigavon City FC Community.”

+Annagh United Youth Academy said: “Everyone at Annagh Youth is saddened to hear of the passing of John Cochrane.
+Condolences to the Cochrane family and Craigavon City FC.”

-Lurgan Town Football Club said: “This morning we wake to the very sad news on the passing of our friend John Cochrane.
+Lurgan Town Football Club said on Monday: “This morning we wake to the very sad news on the passing of our friend John Cochrane.
 We send our deepest sympathies to all the Cochrane family and those connected with Craigavon City FC.”

+Bourneview Mill FC said: “All at Bourneview Mill FC send their condolences to everyone at AFC Craigavon for the passing of their Mr Football, Mr Cochrane.
+Always respectful, always encouraging.”

 Glenavon FC Academy said it was ‘deeply saddened at the news’.
 “John was the heartbeat of local club Craigavon City - a club man, a football man, a gentleman.